Starred wood quail: Ecology

 A retiring and elusive bird, its presence in an area is disclosed by its distinctive two-syllable call, korkorralo, korkorralo, korkorralo, which it utters repeatedly at dusk.
 The birds form coveys of five to eight and cross open ground in single file, keeping close to dense cover into which they can run if disturbed.
 They forage through the leaf litter for invertebrates and fruits.
 Little is known about their breeding habits.

 Distribution

 The species is native to eastern Ecuador, much of Peru, western Brazil and northern Bolivia.
 It is typically found in moist lowland forests, including terre firme forests, flooding areas and transitional areas, below about 1050 m (lower in Ecuador).

 Status

-O. stellatus has a very wide distribution and is common in at least part of its range.
+Odontophorus stellatus has a very wide distribution and is common in at least part of its range.
 The total population is thought to be declining but not at a sufficiently fast rate as to warrant putting the bird in a threatened category, so the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".